ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 ***

 **7. What are the top 3 pages by number of views?**

- -  Use the JOIN function to combine "events" and "page_hierarchy" tables so we can get the page_name for each page_id.
- -  With the conditional statement AND, we can filter data before the join occurs. <br> We are interested in the data with page view event (vent_type = 1) only.
+ **Thinking Process**

+ - Filter data with page view events.
- -  Use the COUNT and GROUP BY function to calculate the number of page view events for each page.
+ - Count the number of views for each page.
- -  ORDER BY number_of_views DESC and LIMIT 3 to get the top 3 pages by number of views.

 ````sql
 SELECT a.page_id,